Mihik197/time-travel-experiment/README.md

-"# Time Travel Repository"
+# Time Travel Repository
-"This repository was created before Git existed!
-It's a fun experiment with Git commit dates."
+This repository was created before Git existed!
+An experiment with Git commit dates.